spinoza-centre/prf-seeg/experiment/README.md

 python main.py 2 1 1
 ```

 will run the first run of the experiment for the second subject, with eyetracking on an SR Research eyelink.
+There's more information in the `argparse` output, and it's adaptable in `main.py`

 ## Customizing the experiment